taosdata/TDengine/docs/en/05-programming/06-client-libraries/06-csharp.md

 ---
 sidebar_label: C#
-title: TDengine C# Connector
+title: TDengine C# Client Library
-description: This document describes the TDengine C# connector.
+description: This document describes the TDengine C# client library.
 ---

- `TDengine.Connector` is the official C# connector for TDengine.
+ `TDengine.Connector` is the official C# client library for TDengine.
 C# developers can develop applications to access TDengine instance data.

 This article describes how to install `TDengine.Connector` in a Linux or Windows environment and connect to TDengine clusters via `TDengine.Connector` to perform basic operations such as data writing and querying.